 Investment and growth in US energy infrastructure is affected by a complex set of drivers and challenges.
-These include significant facts about the existing infrastructure and secular trends which will have a high impact on energy infrastructure investment.
+These include significant facts about the existing infrastructure and established trends which will have a high impact on energy infrastructure investment.
 The symposium participants identified a number of these which were prioritized to five key drivers.

-Age and Functionality, Vulnerability of Existing infrastructure
+Age, Functionality, Vulnerability of Existing Infrastructure

-Much of the existing energy infrastructure in the US was built fifty or more years.
+Much of the existing energy infrastructure in the US was built fifty or more years ago.
 This is true across the oil, gas and electricity value chains.
 More than one third of US crude oil pipelines were built before 1960.
 Nearly 50 percent of the United States' natural gas pipeline infrastructure was built prior to 1970.
-Most high-voltage transmission infrastructure was constructed prior to 1980 and cannot accommodate growth and anticipated future uses of the grid (15)
+Most high-voltage transmission infrastructure was constructed prior to 1980 and cannot accommodate growth and anticipated future uses of the grid.14

 This existing infrastructure will require significant investment just to maintain its reliable operation.
-The API has studied investment requirements for the oil and gas value chains which includes surface production equipment, gathering and processing facilities, oil, gas and NGL pipelines, oil and gas storage, refining enhancements and upgrades, products pipelines and rail transport, and export facilities.
-The API estimates that oil and gas investment requirements just for enhancement, upgrade, replacement, and refurbishment will approximately \$25 billion dollars per year or nearly \$500 billion in total between 2017 and 2035 (16).
+The API has studied investment requirements for the oil and gas value chains which include surface production equipment, gathering and processing facilities, oil, gas and NGL pipelines, oil and gas storage, refining enhancements and upgrades, products pipelines and rail transport, and export facilities.
+The API estimates that oil and gas investment requirements just for enhancement, upgrade, replacement, and refurbishment will be approximately \$25 billion dollars per year or nearly \$500 billion in total between 2017 and 2035.
+15 The US chemical industry spent \$38 Billion on 2017 on capital expenditures to respond to the changing nature of feedstock and this expenditure is expected to grow at 6+ % annually.
 In terms of electricity, utility investment demographics show large plant investments in previous decades are coming due for high cost repairs and replacement.
-The Brattle Group, in a report for the Edison Electric Institute, estimated that the electric utility industry will need to spend about \$75-100 billion dollars per year just to maintain the reliability of electric service (17).
-This estimate, which was made ten years ago, may be low as it represents only 2% of the calculated replacement value of \$4.8 trillion dollars for the existing grid (18).
+The Brattle Group, in a report for the Edison Electric Institute, estimated that the electric utility industry will need to spend \$1.5-\$2.0 trillion over twenty years (\$75-100 billion dollars per year) just to maintain the reliability of electric service.
+This estimate, which was made ten years ago, may be low as it represents annual spending equal to only 2% of the calculated replacement value of \$4.8 trillion dollars for the existing grid.
+Implementing a completely smart grid is not likely to reduce the total investment required but it would change the composition of the investment required.

 Energy infrastructure, especially the electricity grid, is vulnerable to weather-related disruptions.
-Severe storms and floods represent the most significant threat to overall grid reliability with weather-related outages costing \$20-30 b per year.
+Severe storms and floods represent the most significant threat to overall grid reliability with weather-related outages costing \$20-30 billion per year.
 Security vulnerability is an increasing concern as cyber and physical threat events are becoming more common.
-More than half of the cyber incidents the Department of Homeland Security has recently responded to have involved energy installations (19).
+More than half of the cyber incidents the Department of Homeland Security has recently responded to have involved energy installations.18